bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/ya-spell-check.md

 As this is the only word in the article that is intentionally spelled the way it is, the line ends with the `<!-- yaspeller ignore -->` suffix to tell the `yaspeller` tool to ignore the entire line.
-While we could add that single word to the project dictionary, it is more clear to ignore the word for this given situation instead of adding it to the dictionary.title: (.*)
+While we could add that single word to the project dictionary, it is more clear to ignore the word for this given situation instead of adding it to the dictionary.
-date: 2021-03-31

-date: 2021-03-30

 The final category, intentional misspellings within a block of text, is an extension of the previous category, but dealing with multiple intentional misspellings, instead of a single